j-sieben/ADC/DOC/how_it_works.md

 The answer tells us that

+- Item `P1_CHILD` is set to `NULL`
+- No errors have ocurred
 - Rule `Parent has no children` has been chosen for the reply.
-The rule is referenced by `RULE_<sort_seq>`, not their ID.
+The rule is referenced by `RULE <sort_seq>`, not their ID.
 This makes it easier to spot the rule.
 Additionally, the rule name is provided to enable the plugin to show the rule name on the package if required.
-- Item `P1_CHILD` is set to `NULL`
-- No errors have ocurred
 - Item `P1_CHILD`gets hidden and item `P1_PLACEHOLDER` gets shown

 The plugin executes the script by appending it to the document.
 It will be deleted immediately afterwards.
-If a request comes in, all item values the plugin is interested in were sent to the session state of APEX already.
+If a request comes in, all item values the plugin is interested in were sent as part of the page state of APEX already.
 Therefore, it's easy for the database part to get access to the element values in SQL.
 These values are collected in a dedicated view and presented as columns for the view.

+### Recursive use case evaluation
+It is possible that a use case changes the page state for one or many page items.
+This could lead to another use case to be executed.
+ADC takes this into account within the database and within only one roundtrip.
+If a use case changes a page item which causes another use case to be executed, ADC will do so until all changes are dealt with.
+This leads to a simpler rule setup.

 ## Advantages of this approach

 Some important advanteges are realized using this approach:

 ### Easier logic control
 As all decision logic is maintained in a single table within the database, it's easier to control complex logic and to see interdependencies.
-To make maintenance even easier, the plugin ships with a small APEX application allowing to review, create and change the rules.
+To make maintenance even easier, the plugin ships with a an APEX application allowing to review, create and change the use cases and their actions.

 The plugin may be triggered by `change` events of page items as well as `click` events on page buttons.
-At the moment, only buttons and regions with a static ID are seen by the plugin, so you need to set this attribute if you want the plugin to control the button or region.
+Only buttons and regions with a static ID are visible for the plugin, so you need to set this attribute if you want the plugin to control the button or region.
 Declaratively, you are allowed to

 - set values of page items
+- dynamically validate page item values
+- automatically and dynamically validate mandatory items and number or date values
 - refresh page items such as select lists as well as regions such as reports
 - control visibility of page items, buttons and regions